Salma-Mamdoh/ELT-Tasks/README.md

 #### C# Code Explanation

 The script starts by setting up namespaces and defining the `College` class, which maps to the structure of the JSON response from the API.
 It then configures security protocols for web requests and makes a request to the API URL `http://universities.hipolabs.com/search`.
 The JSON response is deserialized into a list of `College` objects.
 For each `College` object, the script connects to the SQL Server database and inserts the data into the `University` table.
 If an error occurs, it logs the error to a file.

+### Prerequisites

+Before running the SSIS package, ensure you have the following:

+- SQL Server installed and configured.
+- SQL Server Integration Services (SSIS) installed.
+- Access to a REST API (for the example, we use `http://universities.hipolabs.com/search`).

+---

+## Problem 2: Title of Problem 2

+### Problem Statement

+...

+### Solution

+...

+### Step-by-Step Implementation

+...

+### Prerequisites

+...

+---

+## Problem 3: Title of Problem 3

+### Problem Statement

+...

+### Solution

+...

+### Step-by-Step Implementation

+...

+### Prerequisites

+...

+---

+## Problem 4: Title of Problem 4

+### Problem Statement

+...

+### Solution

+...

+### Step-by-Step Implementation

+...

+### Prerequisites

+...

+---

+## Conclusion

+In conclusion, this project demonstrates the versatility of SSIS in handling various data integration challenges.
+Each problem showcases a different aspect of SSIS functionality, from consuming APIs to transforming data and loading it into a database.

+---

+Feel free to adapt and expand each section according to your specific project details and requirements.